bobappleyard/bwl/README.md

 Obviously not as nice as the Arc version, all that string writing stuff is a bit off, but you get the idea.

+API
+---

+There are three functions in the API.
+SetCacheSize() tells the library how many anonymous page handlers to keep cached.
+Setting this to a large number will lead to increased memory usage, setting it to a small number may cause the library to "forget" page handlers before users might need them.
+Handle() attaches a http.Handler to the library.
+Create() does the same, but assumes it's a function and does the type conversion for you.

 lexer -- A simple lexical analyser
 ==================================